Step 4: Full View

 Should Engineer A maintain the impartial determination adverse to the Owner and correct the Owner's misapplication of the loyalty principle, or acquiesce to the Owner's pressure and revise the finding in the Owner's favor?

-Maintain Finding and Correct Loyalty Misapplication Board's choice Uphold the impartial determination, explain to the Owner that the duty of loyalty is fulfilled, not violated, by honest performance of the contractually designated impartial role, and decline to revise the finding on loyalty grounds alone.
+O1 Uphold the impartial determination, explain to the Owner that the duty of loyalty is fulfilled, not violated, by honest performance of the contractually designated impartial role, and decline to revise the finding on loyalty grounds alone.
+Board's choice

 The Owner Loyalty Misapplication Non-Acquiescence Obligation requires Engineer A to resist and correct the Owner's erroneous claim that loyalty required a partisan finding, because acquiescing would itself constitute an ethical violation by subordinating objective professional judgment to client pressure.
 The Loyalty Fulfillment Through Impartial Role Performance principle establishes that Engineer A's duty of loyalty was fulfilled, not breached, by acting impartially under the contract.
 The Faithful Agent Obligation Within Ethical Limits confirms that faithful agency does not extend to rendering dishonest professional determinations at client direction.